 So you want to dye your hair darker for fall?
 We can get behind that idea.
 But first, coffee — or so say self-made stylists on the internet.
-Because according to DIYers and this step-by-step guide from Spoon University, the caffeine-infused must-have also makes for a pretty effective hair color.
+Because according to DIYers and this step-by-step guide from Spoon University, the caffeine-infused must-have also makes for a pretty effective hair colour.
 In addition to how it tints the hair a deeper shade of brown, self-made coffee-ground dye comes with some pretty promising benefits.
 The guide points out that coffee is free from chemicals found in typical hair dye, and also cites research that links caffeine to hair growth.
 Plus, the at-home hack doesn’t require fancy, fair-trade beans: It’s done with — wait for it — fresh brew from Dunkin’ Donuts.
 (Seriously.)
-Here’s how it works: Brew two cups of Dunkin' Donuts Dark Roast Ground Coffee, and then mix the cooled grounds with conditioner to prep a color solution.
-Next, soak freshly washed hair with the brewed java, then apply the just-made color solution, massaging from roots to tips.
+Here’s how it works: Brew two cups of Dunkin' Donuts Dark Roast Ground Coffee, and then mix the cooled grounds with conditioner to prep a colour solution.
+Next, soak freshly washed hair with the brewed java, then apply the just-made colour solution, massaging from roots to tips.
 After letting it marinate on strands for an hour, rinse out and voilà — you now have darker and shinier hair.